ConacBreslin/CBBridge/README.md

 6. Easily navigate to the Contact form and send information from there.
 7. Easily return to the main page from all sections.
 ## Strategy
 A search of existing Bridge club websites shows there are very many bridge clubs with websites, but the vast majority are created with a template from an organisation called [bridgewebs.com](https://www.bridgewebs.com/).
-This provides a simple and easy way to create a webpage which is tailored to the needs of most bridge clubs but has resulted in an generic sameness of bridge club websites and this bridge club wanted to create something different.
+This provides a simple and easy way to create a webpage which is tailored to the needs of most bridge clubs but has resulted in a generic sameness of bridge club websites and this bridge club wanted to create something different.
 Following background research with both bridge players and non-bridge players [(see results here)](assets/pdfs/background-research.pdf).
 It was felt that the website needed to;
 - address the barriers to starting bridge,
 - provide information on classes and the ability to sign up to them,
 - provide information on play and the ability to sign up for it.

 In addition it was felt that the site would need interactive features to encourage visitors to engage with the site and return to the site in the future.
-The websites opportunities to meet these needs and the feasibility of achieving them were quantified and plotted to help decide what would be included in the initial release [(see them here)](assets/pdfs/importance-feasibility.pdf)
+The website's opportunities to meet these needs and the feasibility of achieving them were quantified and plotted to help decide what would be included in the initial release [(see them here)](assets/pdfs/importance-feasibility.pdf).
 Consequently the opportunities to be included in the first release included;
 - creating an online presence,
 - addressing barriers to starting bridge,
 - providing information on lessons/play,
- - providing an opportunity to recruit students and players	.
+ - providing an opportunity to recruit students and players.

  Objective Requirement;         To enrol users in Bridge classes or Bridge play.

 Functional requirements; 	    To achieve this the website will provide them with re information that takes into account the research findings and the site will include the ability to sign up to the club from the website.

-Non functional requirements; 	The level of interactivity and complexity of the site will be limited by both the skill set of the person compiling the website and the likelihood that a significant proportion of people seeking bridge classes/play may be mature and may not have the technological skills of a younger demographic.
+Non-functional requirements; 	The level of interactivity and complexity of the site will be limited by both the skill set of the person compiling the website and the likelihood that a significant proportion of people seeking bridge classes/play may be mature and may not have the technological skills of a younger demographic.

-Business rule requirements;     The site will conform to data protection regulations
+Business rule requirements;     The site will conform to data protection regulations.
 ## Structure
-As the quantity of information on the website was not extensive a single page linear structure was planned.
+As the quantity of information on the website was not extensive, a single page linear structure was planned.
 Users are to be a given a navigation bar at the start and a return to home button as the page scrolls down.
 The contact/submission form should collect essential information and allow visitors to include their ability level and what they are interested in (classes, play or both).
 ## Skeleton
 The page is to start with an alert banner and navigation bar followed by a hero image with  links to classes, play and sign up.
 This is followed by sections addressing each opportunity identified containing information and testamonials, and finally a form for signing up.
 Inspirational quotes are to be included between sections.
 The footer has additional information links, social media links and a map.
 These are laid out in three Balsamiq wireframes for [mobile](assets/wireframes/mobile-wireframe.png), [mediumscreens](assets/wireframes/medium-wireframe.png) and [desktop](assets/wireframes/desktop-wireframe.png).
 The site has a modal addressing the adaption of the club during COVID-19 restrictions.